kristo-godari/wordpress-docker/README.md

 ## Installation
 1. Clone the project
-2. Move to project directory `cd wordptress-docker`
+2. Move to project directory `cd wordpress-docker`
 3. Start containers: `./tools/stop-and-start.sh `
 4. Verify containers are up with `docker ps`
 5. Open browser at http://localhost/ for the homepage